Blog Layout

 FIFO

 Companies traditionally use the “First In, First Out” costing method for perishable goods.
 A business using this method will maintain a ledger for every item purchased.
-That ledger tracks and calculates the cost of goods sold (COGS) using the cost of items purchased from oldest to newest.
+(NetSuite does this automatically.)
+That ledger tracks and calculates the cost of goods sold (COGS) using the price of items purchased from oldest to newest.

 Example: On day one, you purchase 10 widgets for $5.
 On day two, you buy 10 more for $6.
 On day three, you sell 15.
 The COGS for the first 10 widgets will be $5, and the COGS of the remaining five widgets will be $6.